Kezanwar/foodie-node-api/api/stripe/subsciption.md

    3 on failed payment we need to set restaurant and all its locations to is_subscribed false 4 on successful payment, check if rest is_subsribed is false and if so set rest and all its locations to is_subscribed true
 ```

+TODO:

+When customer viewing a restaurant or a deal must check is rest is subscribed to show
+When customer viewing favourited list or following list must check is rest is subscribed to show